fpgadeveloper/ethernet-fmc-zynq-gem/EmbeddedSw/README.md

 ### ZynqMP FSBL modifications

-This project uses a modified ZynqMP FSBL to fix two issues:
+This project uses a modified ZynqMP FSBL to fix these issues:

-1. The code used to read the FMC card's EEPROM on ZCU104 has a bug that you can read about here: https://forums.xilinx.com/t5/Xilinx-Evaluation-Boards/Enabling-VADJ-on-ZCU104/td-p/861259
+* The code used to read the FMC card's EEPROM on ZCU104 has a bug that you can read about here: https://forums.xilinx.com/t5/Xilinx-Evaluation-Boards/Enabling-VADJ-on-ZCU104/td-p/861259
-2. The Trenz TEBF0808 board requires some modifications to configure the board clocks